Acacia kybeanensis

-Acacia kybeanensis, commonly known as kybean wattle or kybeyan wattle, is a shrub of the genus Acacia and the subgenus Phyllodineae that is endemic to south eastern Australia.
+Acacia kybeanensis, commonly known as kybean wattle or kybeyan wattle, is a species of plant in the family Fabaceae.
+It is endemic to south-eastern Australia.

 Description

-The shrub typically grows to a height of 1 to 2.5 m and has a dense or erect to spreading habit and finely greyish haired branchlets.
+Acacia kybeanensis typically grows as a shrub to a height of 1 to 2.5 m and has a dense or erect to spreading habit and finely greyish haired branchlets.
 The grey-green to glaucous phyllodes are sometimes deflexed and slightly asymmetric with an oblong-elliptic to narrowly elliptic or lanceolate shape.
 The phyllodes have a length of 1 to 5 cm and a width of 3 to 6 mm and have one nerve per face with obscure lateral nerves.
 It blooms between August and October and produces inflorescences in groups of four to ten with spherical flower-heads with a diameter of 4 to 7 mm globular containing 8 to 15 subdensely packed bright golden flowers on widely ovate to subcircular, dark brown to black bracteoles.
 The blackish coloured seed pods that form after flowering have an oblong to narrowly oblong shape and are raised over seeds.
 The glabrous pods have a length of up to 6 cm and a width of 1 to 2 mm and are firmly chartaceous.
 The seeds within the pod have an elliptic to widely elliptic shape with a length of 4 mm and a width of 3.5 mm.